Sensiplicity-Git/sensiplicity/README.md

 Sensiplicity
 ============

-Sensiplicity: a set of tools for running the sensiplicity sensor system The Sensiplicity tool kit is a set of code collection which is used for running and managing the sensiplicity sensor system.
+Sensiplicity: a set of tools for running the Sensiplicity sensor system The Sensiplicity tool kit is a set of code which is used for running and managing the Sensiplicity sensor system.

 DOCUMENTATION
 -------------